 What to Expect on a Sunday Morning

-At The Barn we have one service every Sunday at 10 AM.
-The service typically ends at noon.
+At The Barn we have two services every Sunday at 10 AM and 1 PM.
+The first service typically ends at noon.
 Our goal is for every person who comes to our church to feel connected to God and welcomed by people.
 We hope your visit with us is a time when you can relate to God and be touched by His power, and we also want you to be able to meet some people who really care for you.

 Hang out in the Barn atrium before the meeting and meet new friends at The Barn!
 We serve delicious coffees, teas, and bagels before the service starts.